ayli1/15-466-f21-base0/README.md

 How To Play:

 The object of the game is to bounce the ball through all the light-colored targets in each level; once you do, you advance to the next level.
-But beware of the little dark-colored targets!
+But beware of the little dark-colored targets that start appearing after Level 3!
 Hit one of those, and you'll have to restart the level.
 The higher the level, the more targets there are -- both good and bad.
 Use your mouse to move the left paddle up or down.
 The ball can also bounce off of any of the four walls.

 Sources: